US tries to seize Iranian gas heading toward Venezuela

 The flotilla’s arrival angered the Trump administration, which struck back by sanctioning the five Iranian captains of the vessels.

-The four tankers named in the complaint filed Wednesday — the Bella, Bering, Pandi and Luna — are currently transporting 1.1 million barrels of gasoline to Venezuela, prosecutors allege.
+The four tankers named in the complaint filed Wednesday — the Bella, Bering, Pandi and Luna — are currently transporting to Venezuela 1.1 million barrels of gasoline obtained via risky ship-to-ship transfers, prosecutors allege.
 Of the four, the Bella is currently sailing near the Philippines, ship tracking data shows, while the Pandi appears to have turned off its satellite tracking system on June 29 after having spent two weeks between Iran and the UAE.
 The other two were last spotted in May — the Bering near Greece and the Luna sailing between Oman and Iran.

 One of the companies involved in the shipment to Venezuela, the Avantgarde Group, was previously linked to the Revolutionary Guard and attempts to evade U.S. sanctions, according to prosecutors.
 An affiliate of Avantgarde facilitated the purchase for the Revolutionary Guard of the Grace 1, a ship seized last year by Britain on U.S. accusations that it was transporting oil to Syria.